Roman Catholic Archdiocese of Dublin: Administration

 The Diocesan administration, based at Archbishop's House and adjacent buildings at Clonliffe College, includes the Chancellery, the Offices for Priests, Religious and Human Resources, the Finance and Education Secretariats, Offices of Communication and Public Affairs and Diocesan Archives.
 There are also developmental and liturgical support groups such as the Vocations team and Liturgical Resource Centre, and initiatives for continued development of priests and parishes.
 Finally, there are ecclesiastical panels such as the Marriage Tribunal.

 The parishes are clustered into the following Deaneries: Blessington, Bray, Cullenswood, Donnybrook, Dún Laoghaire, Fingal North, Fingal South East, Fingal South West, Finglas, Howth, Maynooth, North City Centre, South City Centre, South Dublin, Tallaght, Wicklow.

 A Parish Pastoral Council and a Parish Finance Committee have been established in each parish.

 Priesthood

 The archdiocese is served by around 700 priests, about one quarter of whom are "on loan" from religious orders (along with a few from the Archdiocese of Cashel).
 Most priests minister in parishes, with a small number involved in administrative roles or serving on special diocesan projects.
 The table below enumerates priestly ordinations in recent years.

 A further 8 ordinations were expected in 2007 from a student cohort totalling 67.

 Other services

 The archdiocese, in addition to the work within the 200 or so parishes, operates some services centrally.
-The best known of these are Crosscare (the Diocesan Agency for social care) and the Catholic Youth Care (CYC).
-Crosscare runs food programmes for the under privileged, a Drugs Awareness Programme, homeless services, and support for migrants.
+Among these are Crosscare (the Diocesan Agency for social care) and the Catholic Youth Care (CYC).
+Crosscare runs food programmes for the under privileged, a drugs awareness programme, homeless services, and support for migrants.

 The diocese is also home to a branch of Accord, the national Catholic Marriage Care Agency.

-There is also the independent Child Protection Service.
+There is also the independent child protection service.